de Lecea Lab Team Members

 Jeremy C. Borniger

 Jeremy was born in Washington, DC and attended Indiana University - Bloomington for his undergraduate degree in biological anthropology.
 Jeremy took a gap year after college working as the assistant project director for the Semliki Chimpanzee Project in western Uganda and then went on to complete his PhD in neuroscience in Randy J Nelson's lab at The Ohio State University.
 His primary focus was on how tumors in the periphery (non-metastatic mammary tumors) contributed to changes in sleep and wakefulness, as well as metabolism.
-In the de Lecea lab, Jeremy is using opto/chemogenetic techniques in combination with fiber photometry and behavior to explore novel arousal circuitry and investigate glial contributions to sleep and waking.
-Jeremy is also interested in continuing his tumor work in the de Lecea lab.
+In the de Lecea lab, Jeremy used opto/chemogenetic techniques in combination with fiber photometry and behavior to explore novel arousal circuitry and investigate glial contributions to sleep and waking.
+Jeremy also continued his tumor work in the de Lecea lab.

 Ada earned her PhD in the Department of Evolution, Systematics, and Ecology in Israel, where she studied social influences on circadian rhythms and sleep in bees.
 During her time in the de Lecea lab she investigated VTA dopaminergic neurons and how they regulate behaviors that are relevant to sleep-wake state transitions.
 Ada has now accepted an Assistant Professorship at the Department of Psychology in the Univserity of Michigan.